Skip to content

 Three enclosures of productive meadow/ pastureland benefitting from good roadside access.
 Boundaries comprise predominantly mature hedgerows and post/ wire fences, all of which are deemed stockproof.

-If sold separately, the successful purchaser of Lot 3 will have the right to connect into the water supply of Lot 1a, directly from the troughs located within parcel 5235 and between 6327 and 7539.
+Please note that should the Old Elm Fields be sold separately, the successful purchaser will have the right to connect into the water supply of Borwicks Aynsome, directly from the troughs located within parcel 5235 and between 6327 and 7539.

-There is a clawback agreement in place over Lot 3.
+There is a clawback agreement in place over the Old Elm Fields (Lot 3).
 The overage payment equates to 30% uplift in value of the land, due on the commencement of development of any non-agricultural/ equestrian use for a period of 20 years.

-*Note – A new stockproof fence is to be erected, by the successful purchaser of Lot 1a, across parcel 5235, between points C and D on the plan attached to these Sales Particulars within 3 months from the date of completion.
+*Note – If sold separately from Borwicks Aynsome (Lot 1), a new stockproof fence is to be erected, by the successful purchaser of Lot 1, across parcel 5235, between points C and D on the plan attached to these Sales Particulars within 3 months from the date of completion.

 Directions